-Small Business Employment Is Trending Back Up
+Small Business Employment Recovery

 Small businesses may show other signs of distress, such as an inability to obtain loans, an increase in delinquencies, and a decline in employment and job openings.
 Several databases track conditions for small businesses nationwide.
 Here, we review data from Homebase and Opportunity Insights.
-The Homebase data and Opportunity Insights data indicate that small businesses are beginning to reopen and more employees are coming back to work.
+The Homebase data and Opportunity Insights data indicate that many small businesses have reopened, with employees coming back to work.